Importance of temperate deserts

-(1) Enrichment of phytomass and humus as well as production of wood biomass and thus carbon sequestration.
+(1) Enrichment of phytomass and humus as well as the production of wood biomass and thus carbon sequestration.

 (2) Sand fixation and stabilization of moderate eroded areas, which reduces the risk of sand and soil dust storms.
 Particularly, a large-scale degradation of the vegetation cover has led to intensive sediment and salt fraction processes.
 The wind-blown movement of Barchan dunes buries entire settlements and infrastructure.
-In addition, the movement of dunes can cause significant health diseases of the population through blow-out of soil pesticides, herbicides and fungicides.
+In addition, the movement of dunes can cause significant health diseases of the population through blow-out of soil pesticides, herbicides, and fungicides.
 Wind-blown salty minerals from the Aral Sea ground were detected up to the Inner Asian high-altitude mountain regions.
 This phenomenon accelerates the melting process of the glaciers and increases the disruption of the large-scale hydrological regime.

 (3) Fodder production for animals.

 (4) Regulation of the hydrological regime of the ecosystem through shading and small-scale evapotranspiration.